Witt's cancellation theorem seen as a cancellation: Introduction

 \section{Introduction}

-The algebraic theory of quadratic forms will soon celebrate its 75th birthday.
-Indeed, it was 1937 when Witt's pioneering paper \cite{Witt} -- a mere 14 pages -- first introduced many beautiful results that we love so much today.
-These results form the foundation for the algebraic theory of quadratic forms.
-In particular they describe the construction of the Witt ring itself.
-Thus the cute little baby, ``The algebraic theory of quadratic forms" was healthy and screaming with joy, making his father Ernst Witt very proud.
+The algebraic theory of quadratic forms will soon celebrate its 80th birthday.
+Indeed, it was 1937 when Witt's pioneering paper \cite{Witt} -- a mere 14 pages -- first introduced many beautiful results which form the foundation for the algebraic theory of quadratic forms.
+In particular, Witt describes the construction of the Witt ring itself and the essential fact needed for its construction over an arbitrary field.

-Grandma Emmy Noether, had she still been alive, would have been so delighted to see this little tyke! \footnote{Emmy Noether's male Ph.D students, including Ernst Witt, were often referred to as ``Noether's boys."
-The reader is encouraged to consult \cite{kim} to read more about her profound influence on the development of mathematics.} Almost right near the beginning, this precocious baby was telling us the essential fact needed to construct the Witt ring of quadratic forms over an arbitrary field.
 This result, originally Satz 4 in \cite{Witt}, is now formulated as the Witt cancellation theorem, and it is the technical heart of Witt's brilliant idea to study the collection of \emph{all} quadratic forms over a given field as a single algebraic entity.
 Prior to Witt's paper, quadratic forms were studied one at a time.
 However Witt showed that a certain collection of quadratic forms under an equivalence relation can be equipped with the structure of a commutative ring.
 Indeed, Satz 6 says:

 which means, ``The classes of similar forms, form a ring."
 In order to honor Witt's contributions, this ring is now called the \emph{Witt ring}.